The assessment process

 Before you get in touch, there're 2 things that are very helpful to have already explored as this can speed up the booking process:

-Second, we ask that any significant signs of visual discomfort or disturbances are explored before the assessment date so that we have confidence in the assessment outcome.
-Please see more very important information HERE
+Even if there's no history of eyesight difficulties, we ask that signs of visual discomfort or disturbances are explored before the assessment date so that we have confidence in the assessment outcome.
+Please click on this link to the questionnaire and, if booking for your child, ensure that you ask them these questions.

-Whilst you can book an assessment before the standard eyesight test has been conducted, the date may need to be pushed back if the optician advises that time's needed to get used to a new prescription for reading.
+Whilst you can book an assessment before the standard eyesight test has been conducted, the date may need to be pushed back if the optometrist advises that time's needed to get used to a new prescription for reading or that visual disturbances need to be addressed.

 2. Booking an appointment

-If enquring about exam access arrangements, please either call me on 01342 714065 or email/send a message through my website providing me with some context.
-For example, for young people, please tell me which school year your young person is in, which school they go to and whether you've been asked by the school to contact me.
-For adults sitting professional exams, please let me know the name of the exam board and the exam(s) you are sitting.
+For parents looking to book an assessment for exam access arrangements, please let me know which school your child goes to, which school year they're in and whether you've been asked by the school to contact me.
+For adults sitting professional exams, please let me know the name of the exam board and the exam(s) you are sitting along with the documentation from the exam body stating exactly what evidence is required.

 3. Prior to the assessment